ajroach42/ajroach42.github.io/_posts/2023-12-09-holiday-gift-guide.md

 I've talked about [some of my favorite independent music before](https://ajroach42.com/bandcamp-friday-again/).
 Shove a bunch of mp3s on a flash drive or find some other way to get them to your family.

+### Make something

+Iron on t-shirts can be done pretty quickly and cheaply, and they'll last a long time if they are properly cared for.
+Screen printed t-shirts can be done slightly less quickly, but more cheaply if you're doing more than one, and they'll last much longer.
+My little brother still routinely wears an iron on shirt I made for him 6 or 7 years ago, and the print has barely faded.
+I have hand made screenprinted shirts that are older than I am.

+Your town probably has some kind of office supply store.
+They'll do all kinds of print services pretty cheaply.
+You can usually get a tabloid sized print for a dollar or two, they make excellent posters.
+Some places also offer even larger "drafting" prints in black and white for the same price.
+These can be really cool posters!

+If your loved one has a car with a CD player, a mix CD on CD-R is still a great gift!
+If they only have a USB port, you can totally just load a flash drive with mp3s, and the car will play them!

+One year, my mom took a bunch of clothes that I'd outgrown and sewed them in to a quilt.
+Quilts are a lot of work, and it's too late in the season to embark on a quilt for this year, but there's always next year!

+Photobooks are great presents, and can be done cheaply.
+Everyone has, for the most part, resigned themselves to photos existing largely through facebook, and being essentially ephemeral.
+Getting a bunch of prints made for a few cents a piece of a photo kiosk and pasting them in to a scrapbook is magical.

 ### Computer Shit

 Walmart sells a house brand tablet running Android "Go" for Less than $50.
 Amazon Kindle Fires are frequently available in the same price point.
 Sometimes you can find them on sale for as low as $25.
 Neither of these are good devices, but they're both capable of a few things that are neat.
 1) Reading comic books!
 There are free comic book reading apps that support the standard CBZ and CBR formats, and a tablet is a great way to read a comic book.
 2) connecting to a local media server and playing TV shows, movies, and music.